 Roswell Park Recognizes Staff, Community Supporters at Eva M. Noles Program

-Lindsay Frazier, a Telephone Interviewer in the Department of Health Behavior at Roswell Park Cancer Institute (RPCI), earned the $2,000 Eva M. Noles Scholarship Friday, December 2 at the fourth annual Eva M. Noles Recognition Program at RPCI.
-The annual program honors the legacy of Eva M. Noles, RN, Buffalo’s first African-American registered nurse and a longtime RPCI employee who served in many leadership roles at the Institute, including as Director of Nursing.
+Lindsay Frazier, a Telephone Interviewer in the Department of Health Behavior at Roswell Park Comprehensive Cancer Center, earned the $2,000 Eva M. Noles Scholarship Friday, December 2 at the fourth annual Eva M. Noles Recognition Program at Roswell Park.
+The annual program honors the legacy of Eva M. Noles, RN, Buffalo’s first African-American registered nurse and a longtime Roswell Park employee who served in many leadership roles at the Institute, including as Director of Nursing.

 Annie Deck-Miller, Senior Media Relations Manager